-If you’ve ever gone shopping in NYC for a co-op or condo you may have heard that some are on land which is being leased.
-A small fraction of residential buildings in New York (mostly in Manhattan) sits on land that does not belong to the building.
-What makes these properties attractive is that they typically go for cheaper, usually 20-30% less than similar properties.
+If you’ve ever gone shopping in New York City for a co-op or condo, you may have heard that some are on a land lease.
+A small fraction of residential buildings in New York (mostly in Manhattan) sits on land-lease ground that does not belong to the building.
+These properties are attractive because they typically sell for less, usually 20-30% less, than similar properties without a ground lease.
 However, they do present risks and require diligent research before making any final decision.

-A land lease in NYC is usually taken out for 99 years with two 20-year extension options.
-Condo, co-op or condop buyers pay for a part of this lease when they make a purchase.
-It’s usually wrapped into maintenance fees and distributed according to the number of shares allocated to each unit.
+A land lease in NYC is usually for 99 years, with two 20-year extension options. , It’s usually wrapped into maintenance fees and distributed according to the number of shares allocated to each unit.
+Condo, co-op, or cond-op buyers pay for a part of this lease when they make a purchase.

-If you see a property priced as much as 20% below similar properties this is likely because the ground under the building is being leased.
-This will mean higher monthly maintenance fees and chances are a portion of these are not tax deductible.
+If you see an apartment priced as 20% below similar homes, the ground under the building is likely a land lease.
+It mIt is forcefully evicting the co-op, condo, or condop.
+It means higher monthly maintenance fees, and chances are a portion of these are not tax-deductible.
 In some instances, if a lease comes to an end, the building can revert to the owner.
-Effectively evicting the co-op, condo or condop.

 It’s a little-known fact that all of Battery Park City is on a land lease.
 The entire neighborhood is owned and managed by the Battery Park City Authority.
-This is why apartments there have such high monthly charges.
-In return, property taxes do not need to be paid because of its status as a government agency.
-Instead, a “pilot payment” is made which goes towards the maintenance and improvement of the neighborhood.
+Why apartments there have such high monthly charges.
+In return, property taxes do not need to be paid because of their government agency status.
+Instead, a “pilot payment” is made, which goes towards the neighborhood’s maintenance and improvement.

-The Roman Catholic Church is one of the biggest private landlords in NYC.
-Along with the land their religious buildings are on they also lease out land for condos and co-ops.
-However, because they are a not-for-profit organization the chances are low that you will have a difficult landlord when it comes time to renew the lease.
+The Roman Catholic Church is one of the biggest private landlords in New York City.
+Along with the land their religious buildings are on, they also lease land for condos and co-ops.
+However, because they are a not-for-profit organization, the chances are low that you will have a problematic landlord when renewing the lease.

 In general, not-for-profit organizations present lower risks with renewing a lease.
-However, you should still be cautious if there are less than 20 years remaining on the lease.
+However, you should still be cautious if less than 20 years are remaining on the land lease.

-When it comes to private landlords this is where it can get tricky.
-The price on a land lease can step up over time at fixed intervals.
+When it comes to private landlords, this is where it can get tricky.
+The price of a land lease can step up over time at fixed intervals.
 The language in the lease will state how much this increase can be.
-If this is not spelled out in the agreement you risk being subjected to large increases with little notice.
+If this is not n the agreement, you risk significant cost increases with little notice.

-With good research, a leased property can be a great deal but if it’s approaching the end of that lease to be aware of the risks involved.
-Especially with private landlords.
+With proper research, a land-lease property can be a great deal, but approaching the end of that lease to be aware of the risks involved, especially with private landlords.